ninarice/ninarice/README.md

 - 🤝 [LinkedIn](https://www.linkedin.com/in/nina-rice/)
 - 📧 [Email me](mailto:nina.marie.rice@gmail.com)

-I'm looking for the opportunity to connect with a great company once I graduate!
+I'm looking for the opportunity to connect with a great company!